The Beth Lists

 Picture

 She was quite the helpful and amusing host during our stay.
-She was even very skilled at moving and parking guests cars in the small space beside the house.
+She was even very skilled at moving and parking guest cars, in the small space beside the house.

 Morning

 On Saturday morning, we walked with the "kids" to get coffee and pastries.
-We sat on the balcony and laughed about the sounds we'd heard the night before.
+We enjoyed them back on the balcony, where we laughed about the sounds we'd heard the night before.

 Picture